hiko-yoko/hello-world/README.md

 # hello-world
 respository
-i'm from kazakstan.I'm a student.
+i'm from Kazakstan.I'm a student.